E-A-C ransomware removal instructions

-E-A-C is the name of a malicious program, belonging to the GlobeImposter ransomware family.
-Systems infected with this malware experience data encryption and they receive ransom demands for the decryption tools/software.
-During the encryption process, all of the affected files are appended with the ".E-A-C" extension.
-For example, a file originally named something like "1.jpg" would appear as "1.jpg.E-A-C" - following encryption.
-After this process is complete, ransom-demanding messages - "Decryption INFO.html" - are dropped into compromised folders.
+E-A-C is a malicious program belonging to the GlobeImposter ransomware family.
+Systems infected with this malware experience data encryption and users receive ransom demands for decryption tools/software.
+During the encryption process, all affected files are appended with the ".E-A-C" extension.
+For example, a file originally named something like "1.jpg" would appear as "1.jpg.E-A-C" following encryption.
+After this process is complete, ransom-demand messages within "Decryption INFO.html" files are dropped into compromised folders.

-The ransom note in "Decryption INFO.html" informs victims that all of their data has been encrypted.
-The only way of recovering the files is by purchasing the decryption tools/software from the cyber criminals behind the attack.
-To learn how to obtain the recovery tools, users are to establish contact with the criminals via email.
-Before paying, users can test decryption by attaching one encrypted image or test file to their emails.
-Additionally, the letters must contain the ID assigned to the victims.
-The message is ended with warnings.
-Users are alerted that removing the malware, running anti-virus programs and/or attempting manual decryption - will result in permanent data loss.
-Furthermore, the decryption keys/tools of other victims will not be compatible with other infections, as each encryption key is unique.
-Unfortunately, in most cases of ransomware attacks, without interference of the individuals responsible - decryption is impossible.
-It may be, if the malicious program is still in development and/or has significant bugs (flaws).
-Regardless of the circumstances, it is expressly advised against paying cyber criminals.
-Since often, despite meeting the ransom demands - victims do not receive the promised decryption tools/software.
-Therefore, they experience financial loss and their files remain worthless.
-To prevent E-A-C ransomware from further encryptions, it must be removed from the operating system.
-However, it is true that removal will not restore already compromised files.
-The sole solution is recovering the data from a backup, if one was created prior to the infection and was stored in a different location.
+The ransom message in "Decryption INFO.HTML" informs victims that all of their data has been encrypted.
+The only way of recovering the files is by purchasing decryption tools/software from the cyber criminals behind the attack.
+To learn how to obtain the recovery tools, users are urged to establish contact with the criminals via email.
+Before paying, they can test decryption by attaching one encrypted image or test file to their emails.
+Additionally, the messages must contain the ID assigned to the victims.
+The message is ended with warnings that removing the malware, running anti-virus programs and/or attempts at manual decryption will result in permanent data loss.
+Furthermore, decryption keys/tools of other victims will not be compatible with other infections, as each encryption key is unique.
+Unfortunately, in most cases of ransomware attacks, decryption is impossible without involvement of the individuals responsible, unless the malicious program is still in development and/or has significant bugs/flaws.
+Regardless of the circumstances, you are strongly advised against paying cyber criminals.
+Despite meeting the ransom demands, victims do not receive the promised decryption tools/software.
+Therefore, they experience financial loss and their files remain useless.
+To prevent E-A-C ransomware from further encryption, it must be removed from the operating system, however, this will not restore already compromised files.
+The only solution is to recover data from a backup, if one was created prior to the infection and was stored in a different location.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 ERROR, Mnbzr, SNT2 and Kook are some examples of other ransomware-type programs.
-They are designed to encrypt data and demand payment for the decryption.
-Key differences between these programs/infection include - the cryptographic algorithms they use (symmetric or asymmetric) and the ransom size.
+They encrypt data and demand payment for decryption.
+Key differences between these programs/infection include the cryptographic algorithms they use (symmetric or asymmetric) and the ransom size.
 The demanded sums typically range from three to four digits in USD.
-Cyber criminals usually ask for digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.), due to transactions of them being difficult/impossible to trace.
-To avoid permanent data loss, it is strongly recommended to store backups in remote servers and/or unplugged storage devices.
+Cyber criminals usually demand digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.), since these transactions are difficult/impossible to trace.
+To avoid permanent data loss, you are strongly advised to store backups on remote servers and/or unplugged storage devices.
 Ideally, backups should be kept in several separate locations.

 How did ransomware infect my computer?